 Nestled between a section of Mark Twain National Forest and the Mingo National Wildlife Refuge in southeast Missouri, this 8,400-acre lake delights anglers seeking largemouth bass and catfish.
 Nearby cities include Puxico, Williamsville and Poplar Bluff.
 Sights to see in the area include Lake Wappapello State Park and the Stars and Stripes Museum and Library.

 A popular destination for trout fishing, Taneycomo has about 40 miles of shoreline.
 The lake is stocked with about 700,000 rainbow trout and 10,000 brown trout each year.
 On its meandering path, Lake Taneycomo runs through the heart of downtown Branson.
 Among the numerous area attractions are Silver Dollar City and Branson Landing.

 Found on Missouri's Highway 36 near Macon, Long Branch is an excellent spot to fish for striped bass and channel catfish.
 Covering 2,400 acres, the lake offers abundant recreational options and includes a sandy swimming beach within Long Branch State Park.
 The park also offers a campground and areas for hiking.
-Nearby attractions include the Maples Repertory Theatre and the Exhibition of Amtrak History in La Plata.
+Nearby attractions include the Maples Repertory Theatre and West Winery.